ybhumi/Blockchain-voting-application/README.md

 npm install
 ```

-You first need to compile the contract and upload it to the blockchain network.
-Run the following commands to compile and upload the contract.
+You first need to compile the contract and upload it to the blockchain network.Before compiling create a .env file and then add ur private key and testnet url there Run the following commands to compile and upload the contract.

 ```shell
 npx hardhat compile